akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 #### void on_toolButton_clicked()

 This is a slot method that reacts to the button - `x` - click on the UI.
-When the button is clicked we can use `emit` to send the text to the required method.
+When the button is clicked, we can use `emit` to send the text to the required method.

 ```cpp
 void CustomWidget::on_toolButton_clicked()